 Harvesting rainwater can also effectively reduce water usage.
 One way to do this is to set up rain barrels underneath the eaves of your house and use the water they collect as irrigation water.
 Set the barrel on a table, attach a spigot to the bottom and when it fills, you should have plenty of pressure to water plants with a garden hose.
 You can also direct runoff from the gutters to water-hungry parts of the landscape using a French drain system.

 Expand Hardscaping and Use Pots

 You'd save a lot of water if you didn't have any plants to irrigate, but that wouldn't be much of a garden, and you don't have to go to that extreme to reduce your irrigation needs.
 You can, however, create more usable space with pavers and concrete, and you can adorn the extra space with potted plants, which require less water than plants in the ground.
 The Micro Gardener advises using light-colored pots because dark ones absorb sunlight and avoiding terra cotta and coconut-fiber pots, which leach nutrients and lose moisture more quickly than stone or glazed ceramic pots.

 Use rocks and gravel liberally.
 You don't have to go full zen, but creating rock formations adds character and interest and provides a structure for moss (in shady locations) and drought-tolerant plants like creeping phlox (Phlox subulata), yarrow (Achillea millefolium) and the useful herb coneflower (Echinacea spp.).
-All these plants grow in USDA hardiness zones 3 to 9, which covers most of the continental United States.
+All these plants are perennials in USDA plant hardiness zones 3 through 9, which covers most of the continental United States.

 Other ways to increase the hardscape is to increase the size of the patio, add benches and sitting areas and expand the walkways.
 Besides reducing the amount of water the garden needs, these improvements also reduce the amount of maintenance you have to do.